alabou/bcp-006-01/docs/NMOS With H.264.md

   Informative note: ST 2110-22 does not require the `sampling` or `depth` SDP parameters.
 RFC 6184 does not define any such SDP parameters.
 The `sampling`, `width`, `heigh`t and `depth` of the associated uncompressed picture MUST be derived from the H.264 active parameter set by the Receiver.

-  If a stream complies with other specifications in addition to RFC 6184 about the parameters declared in the "fmtp=" attribute of an SDP transport file, those parameters MUST comply with the stream's active parameter sets.
+  If a stream complies with other specifications in addition to RFC 6184 about the parameters declared in the "fmtp=" attribute of an SDP transport file, those parameters MUST comply with the stream's active parameter set.

   Informative note: It implies that having SDP parameters describing aspects of the stream's active paramter set produces change of the SDP transport file content when the stream's active parameter set values change.

   Informative note: The information encoded in the `components` attribute should also be provided in the SDP transport file.
 What a Controller observes, a Receiver should also observe it.
 There is an exception with in-band parameter sets where the information is provided in-band for the Receiver, not in the SDP transport file.
 In such a case a Controller still has access to the `components` attribute.
-A Receiver would not have access to such information at `PATCH` request on the **/staged** endpoint but just-in time while decoding the bitstream active parameter sets.
+A Receiver would not have access to such information at `PATCH` request on the **/staged** endpoint but just-in time while decoding the bitstream active parameter set.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.264 profile, which defines algorithmic features and limits that SHALL be supported by all decoders conforming to that profile.
 The Flow's `profile` attribute maps to the `profile-level-id` parameter of the SDP transport file which is OPTIONAL according to RFC 6184 and REQUIRED by this specification unless the `profile-level-id` parameter corresponds to the default value, in which case it MAY be omited.